microsoft/msquic/docs/Support.md

 # Support for MsQuic

 An MsQuic release begins its life in the master branch where it receives feature updates as well as servicing for security and bug fixes.
-When it is time to release the code will be snapped into a release branch where it is stable and will only receive servicing for security and bug fixes.
+When it is time to release, the code will be snapped into a release branch where it is stable and will only receive servicing for security and bug fixes.

 ## MsQuic Releases